We think this movie stands out for:

 What parents need to know

-Parents need to know this film is a rambunctious, noisy, pirate-themed treasure-hunt action-fantasy -- all the ingredients that kids will love.
+Parents need to know that The Goonies is a rambunctious, noisy, pirate-themed treasure-hunt action-fantasy -- all the ingredients that kids will love.
 Kids are in peril, find a dead body, are being hunted by thieves who are after their treasure map, and fall into all kinds of trouble.
 Beyond the (now-dated) special effects, cavernous (literally) sets, stunts, hideous skeletons, and outsized props, there's a message about being yourself and bonding with your friends and siblings -- even if they're outcasts.
 Some stereotyping -- the fat kid, the jock older brother, the Asian who's a gadget fanatic, etc. A physically disabled grown man is considered a "monster" by his family and is chained up under the stairs.
 Expect some vulgar humor and swearing (including "s--t").
 There are jokes about a nude classical statue's genitalia, and a teen boy adjusts his rearview mirror to see up a cheerleader's skirt.
 The movie may be too scary for some kids, so know your kid before you watch.

 What's the story?